-MonaLisa Touch® Laser Vaginal Therapy in Reston and Ashburn
+MonaLisa Touch® Laser Vaginal Therapy in Reston

 Frequently, women are reluctant to talk about difficulties with intimacy, which leads to Female Sexual Dysfunction (FSD) because many perceive this change as a natural process of aging.
 GSM is a result of decreased estrogen levels as seen in menopause, premature ovarian failure, breast and uterine cancer survivors, or as a result of certain medications.

 Approximately 64 million women in the United States are menopausal and 50% suffer from GSM, also known as Vulvovaginal Atrophy (VVA).
 With women living longer and life expectancies in the 80’s and beyond, over thirty years are spent in menopause.
 That’s a long time to not enjoy sexual intimacy!

 There are few things in life that are like sex: both enjoyable and healthy.
 Sex should be fun, so let’s keep it painless.

 Female Sexual Dysfunction as a result of GSM can lead to feelings of sexual inadequacy, low self-esteem, frustration, and depression.

 The MonaLisa Touch® is a gentle, safe, in-office procedure, that requires no anesthesia or time off from work.
 This innovative technology utilizes a fractional CO2 laser that gently delivers heat to the vaginal walls via pinpoint dots of energy that stimulate the growth of collagen, blood vessels, and glycogen.
 The end result is a more lush and robust vaginal epithelium with increased elasticity and moisture.
 Thousands of women have successfully undergone this therapy, which revitalizes the vagina and restores it to a healthier state.

 If you wish to talk about better sex, getting your confidence back, or having your sensuality restored, set up a consultation today with Evelyn Felluca, MD FACOG at our Reston office.